This article talks about the fundamentals and history of Mastercoin — the first altcoin. Also, you’ll know how Mastercoin later became Omni.

 Omni was indeed the first ever enhancer technology in the Blockchain world.
 The idea was groundbreaking, but it faced a few mistakes here and there.
 Unfortunately, that was enough to ruin its standing.
 These initial mistakes also paved the way for its competitor, Counterparty, to take up the top spot.
 Even the name change couldn’t do much.

 Considering all that, it’s hard to anticipate what is Omni’s future.
 Even though Omni has come up with numerous exciting technologies which could be really interesting to use, it is hard to predict if they would be able to stop people from shifting to the competitor or not.
 Being a small market, there isn’t enough competition that can let both contestants thrive.
-Therefore, you can expect one of the projects to eventually vanish from the space in the near future.
+Therefore, you can expect one of the projects to eventually vanish from space in the near future.
 For further details, you can visit Omni’s twitter handle and the Mastercoin site.

 *Disclaimer: The article should not be taken as, and is not intended to provide any investment advice.
 Claims made in this article do not constitute investment advice and should not be taken as such.
 Do your own research!